raiden-network/microraiden/docs/proxy-tutorial.rst

 The resource will then be available for example at the URI ``/echofix/foo``.
-Only after a payment of 5 tokens, the proxy will send the ``foo`` parameter back to the user and will try to set the Content-Type header appropriately.
+Only after a payment of 5 tokens, the proxy will send the ``foo`` parameter back to the user and will set the Content-Type header appropriately.
 Without payment, the server responds with ``402 Payment Required``.

 A probably more useful paywalled resource is a URL.
 This is useful to fetch content